Harri/RobotFrameworkSyntax/README.md

 ## How to install

-Open the command palette and run Package Control: Install Package, then select Robot Framework Syntax.
+Open the command palette and run Package Control: Install Package, then select *RobotFrameworkSyntax*.

 ## Obligatory example image